atomicals-community/atomicals-guide/README.md

 * Virtual land and title registries
 * Dynamic objects and state for games
 * Social media profiles, posts and communities
 * Anywhere security and decentralization is critical concern.
-Military grade security and verification requirements.&#x20;
+Military grade security and verification requirements.

 The usage philosophy of Atomicals is to pass along the complete history of an Atomical digital object from mint inception and including every transfer updates. _Even if an Atomical is updated or exchanges hands 10,000 times  – that amounts to only about 2.5 MB of data (250 bytes x 10,000)._ A digital object is self-evident, unforgeable chain of authenticity that does not rely on any third party service or centralized indexer for verification purposes.